The Oliver Miller Story

 There were several important results of the insurrection.
 The coming and going of the army improved the road to the east and pumped cash into the area.
 Many of the soldiers settled in Western Pennsylvania after the army disbanded.
 People also gained confidence in the new Federal government which showed a readiness to make decisions and act with firmness.

-Because of the Miller family’s involvement in the events of the Whiskey Rebellion, the Stone House (although it did not exist in 1794) was put on the National Register of Historic Places in 1934.
+Due in large part to the Miller family’s involvement in the events of the Whiskey Rebellion, the Stone House (although it did not exist in 1794) was put on the National Register of Historic Places in 1934.

 Click here to view: Miller Family Involvement in Whiskey Rebellion